 On a year such as this, it’s easy to enjoy the Tahoe snow–step outside!
 Bring your sleds or discs, snow boots, mittens, and be sure to build in time for your family’s own freestyle fun.
 It’s not every day–or year–we get great heaps of this wonderful white stuff!
 For some recommended spots and helpful tips for your sledding or tubing excursion, see this helpful post in the Tahoe South blog.

-1 Great Place to Stay: The Ridge Tahoe
+1 Great Place to Stay in South Lake Tahoe with Kids: The Ridge Tahoe

 1 Great Place to Eat: The Loft Tahoe